markschaafsma/REST-API_using_Spring-Data/README.md

 ## Project Setup

 The Springboot project provides a microservice hosted on Tomcat and leverages Spring Data JPA repositories.
-Thus a H2 in-memory database is been included, and sample data loaded into this database on application startup.
+Thus a H2 in-memory database has been included, and sample data loaded into this database on application startup.
 Data is hardcoded but could be file imports.

 Spring Data automatically exposes RESTful APIs as per the methods in the Interface: